pierrelecuyer/rqmc-samples-wsc23/README.md

 For example, the file `PiecewiseLinGaus-8-Sob-LMS-16-10000.dat` contains the $N=10,000$ values for the function PiecewiseLinGaus in $d=8$ dimensions, for Sobol points with LMS, with $2^{16}$ points.
 All these files are in directory `RepsRQMC`.

+- other files for histograms

+- also on Dropbox